 - (1) The range of compulsory courses comprises compulsory and compulsory elective subjects.
 The student may also freely select additional elective modules. - (2) The designation "compulsory modules" applies to all modules that are required for successful completion of the course of studies in accordance with the standard curriculum described in the program-specific Examination and Study Regulations.
 They ensure that students are educated in the core competences of the program. - (3) The compulsory elective modules enable students to pursue individual inclinations and interests and to take the subject-specific requirements of their future field of professional activity into account.
 The list of compulsory elective modules may be amended in accordance with developments in the disciplines taught and the availability of teaching staff and adapted to the teaching program of the relevant faculty.
-Information on this can be found in the module handbook and/or the module catalog. - (4) All modules that students complete at their own option in addition to the compulsory and compulsory elective modules from modules offered by Otto von Guericke University are described as free elective modules.
-Students are free to take examinations in the free elective modules (see § 20 Additional Examinations).

-- (5) A compulsory elective module must be held if at least 5 students wish to participate. - (6) The study program concludes with a final thesis, known as the Bachelor's thesis and its presentation in a subsequent colloquium.
+Information on this can be found in the module handbook and/or the module catalog. - (4) All modules that students complete at their own choice in addition to the compulsory and compulsory elective modules from modules offered by OVGU Magdeburg are described as elective modules.
+Students are free to take examinations in the elective modules (cf. § 20 Additional Examinations). - (5) It is mandatory for a compulsory elective module to be held if at least 5 students wish to participate. - (6) The study program concludes with a final thesis, known as the Master's thesis and its presentation in a subsequent colloquium.